3 ex-cops convicted of rights violations in Floyd killing

 Lane is white, Kueng is Black and Thao is Hmong American.

-That is a sharp contrast to the jury that deliberated the state murder case against Chauvin.
+That was a sharp contrast to the jury that deliberated the state murder case against Chauvin.
 That jury was half white and half nonwhite.

 The federal jury pool was selected from throughout the state, which includes areas much more conservative and less diverse than the Minneapolis area from which Chauvin's jury was drawn.
 Chauvin was convicted of murder and manslaughter, and later pleaded guilty to a federal civil rights charge.